Bryant homers twice as Rockies edge Diamondbacks 6-5 – KION546

 Kuhl had a bout of wildness in the bottom half of the fourth.
 Two walks and a wild pitch set up a perfect safety squeeze by Rojas, scoring Geraldo Perdomo from third base and upping Arizona’s lead to 4-2.

-Kuhl threw a pitch in the fifth behind Daulton Varsho.
-After D-backs manager Torey Lovullo came out of the dugout to protest he was waived off by the umpires who huddled up and issued warnings to each bench.
-Bud Black then came out to argue strenuously to no avail.
+Kuhl threw a pitch with two outs in the fifth behind Daulton Varsho.
+After D-backs manager Torey Lovullo came out of the dugout to protest, he was waived off by the umpires, who huddled up and issued warnings to each bench.
+Black then came out to argue strenuously to no avail and said Kuhl had no intent, though Lovullo disagreed.

+“It seemed to me there was clear intent by their pitcher who went rogue,” he said.
+“I don’t know if he was told to go rogue and try and throw at our batter, the first batter when he got two outs.
+I thought that was the design of it, and that’s my opinion.”

+Black said he was upset that Cron was hit by Arizona pitching for the seventh time over the last couple of years.
+Cron said he was aware the scouting report was to pitch him up and in.

 Colorado took the lead for good in the sixth after Iglesias doubled and took third on a groundout.
 Yonathan Daza grounded to first baseman Christian Walker, who throw home attempting to get Iglesias.
 His throw was high and Iglesias slid in under the tag, upending catcher Jose Herrera.
 Both Iglesias and Herrera were shaken up on the collision, with Iglesias having to be removed from the game.